Skip to main content

 Artemis II is the first mission in more than 50 years that is planned to take astronauts further than about 400 kilometres above Earth’s surface – the orbiting altitude of the International Space Station.

-It will mark the first crewed launch of the 98-metre-tall rocket – known as the Space Launch System or SLS – carrying the Orion crew capsule with astronauts on board.
+It marks the first crewed launch of the 98-metre-tall rocket – known as the Space Launch System or SLS – carrying the Orion crew capsule with astronauts on board.

 The goal of Artemis II is to send four astronauts on a looping trajectory around the moon’s far side.
 During the 10-day trip, crew members will monitor the performance of their Orion capsule, and potentially see regions of the lunar surface that have not yet been glimpsed by human eyes.
 NASA has released the mission agenda, outlining the crew’s schedule on launch day and each day of the 10-day journey.